Artificial Intelligence in Python

 Search refers to the techniques that are used for finding a solution to a problem given some initial state and possible actions that can be taken.
-This kind of problems are typically modeled using various graphs like decision trees and solved with graph theory.
+These kinds of problems are typically modeled using various graphs like decision trees and solved with graph theory.
 Finding the solution (the final state) for the purpose of AI is then done using search algorithms like A* that are based on the basic breadth-first and depth-first search algorithms and their variations.
-This can be further extended to problems where we also have an opponent, an adversary where two players try to win against one another.
-This is called adversarial search and we can use it to implement AI for playing some games like Tic Tac Toe.
+These problems can be further extended to ones where we also have an opponent, an adversary where two players try to win against one another.
+This type of problem is called adversarial search and we can use it to implement AI for playing some games like Tic Tac Toe.

-A* search algorithm is a variation of greedy best-first search using heuristic of a “distance”, combined with a number of steps that are being taken to get to the next node.
-The next node to be explored is the node which has the lower number of steps+distance in the frontier where frontier is a data structure to store explored nodes.
+A* search algorithm is a variation of greedy best-first search using heuristic of a “distance”, combined with the number of steps that are being taken to get to the next node.
+The next node to be explored is the node that has the lower number of steps+distance in the frontier, where the frontier is a data structure to store examined nodes.
 Heuristic h(n) has to be consistent and admissible.
 A* is typically associated with path-finding problems in computer games, but it has more applications.

-Minimax is an adversarial search algorithm which works for two opponents, one trying to optimize for the minimum and the other for the maximum value where this value is a final state of the game, e.g. (1, 0).
-The opponents look at the next possible states recursively playing as MAX or MIN player, basically creating a decision tree until they compute which move to make.
-It was originally formulated for two-player zero-sum game theory, but can be extended to other problems.
-Alpha-beta pruning is a optimized variation of Minimax where computation of some nodes is skipped if it is clear that their value won’t be more favorable.
+Minimax is an adversarial search algorithm that works for two opponents, one trying to optimize for the minimum and the other for the maximum value where this value is a final state of the game, e.g. (1, 0).
+The opponents look at the next possible states recursively playing as MAX or MIN players, creating a decision tree until they compute which move to make.
+It was originally formulated for two-player zero-sum game theory but can be extended to other problems.
+Alpha-beta pruning is an optimized variation of Minimax where the computation of some nodes is skipped if it is clear that their value won’t be more favorable.

-What we want to do is to represent knowledge for computers in a way that allow computers to use logic to derive conclusions about that knowledge.
-This is where we can use logical programming which is based on different kinds of formal logic, like propositional logic and first-order logic.
-Once this knowledge called knowledge base is defined we are able to ask logical queries and get answers based on it.
+We want to represent knowledge for computers to allow computers to use logic to derive conclusions about that knowledge.
+This is where we can use logic programming, which is based on different kinds of formal logic, like propositional logic and first-order logic.
+Once this knowledge called knowledge base is defined, we are able to ask logical queries and get answers based on it.
 Typically, applications using formal logic in this way are called expert systems.

-Up until now, we talked about things that are certain, but the real world is full of uncertainty about things and if we want to build a good AI, the AI has to understand that as well.
-The tools of the trade to do that are Bayesian networks, Markov models and Hidden Markov models.
+Until now, we talked about certain things, but the real world is full of uncertainty about things, and if we want to build a good AI, the AI has to understand that as well.
+The tools of the trade to do that are Bayesian networks, Markov models, and Hidden Markov Models.

 Markov models are models for randomly changing systems which are systems where we have probability distributions in time.
-Markov assumption is that the current state depends on only finite fixed number of previous states.
-We can define initial state and conditional distribution of transition and then sample values from a Markov model (e.g. changing sunny and rainy days).
+Markov assumption is that the current state depends on a finite fixed number of previous states.
+We can define the initial state and conditional transition distribution and then sample values from a Markov model (e.g., changing sunny and rainy days).

-Hidden Markov models are for situations where we need to infer probability from observation, because the original state is hidden to us.
-For example we want to predict whether it is sunny or raining based on the observation of an activity (shopping, going for a trip, …) on the particular day.
+Hidden Markov models are for situations where we need to infer probability from observation because the original state is hidden to us.
+For example, we want to predict whether it is sunny or raining based on the observation of an activity (shopping, going for a trip, et cetera) on a particular day.

-Optimization is an activity of choosing the best option from a set of options.
-In the applications for Artificial Intelligence we are typically trying to find the best state in a State space where we can move from a state configuration to another state configuration.
-There are different types of algorithms for optimizations: Hill climbing, Simulated annealing, Linear programming, backtracking and others.
+Optimization is choosing the best option from a set of options.
+In the applications for Artificial Intelligence, we are typically trying to find the best state in a State space where we can move from a state configuration to another state configuration.
+There are different types of algorithms for optimizations: Hill climbing, Simulated annealing, Linear programming, Backtracking, and others.

 The difference between Hill climbing and Simulated annealing is that Simulated annealing is based on probability and allows us to accept neighbors that are worse than the current state, at least at the beginning of the algorithm.
 It doesn’t guarantee that a global minimum or maximum is found, but it has a chance not to get stuck in a local minimum or maximum.

 Optimization algorithm Simplex represents what we call Linear programming.
-It is for problems where decision variables have linear relationship, in other words we need to express constraints as linear equations.
+It is for problems where decision variables have a linear relationship.
+In other words, we need to express constraints as linear equations.
 If we can do that, Simplex will find the optimal solution.
-An example application can be finding the efficient use of different machines in a factory, where each machine has some output and cost and we need to combine different machines together in the most effective way.
+An example application can be finding the efficient use of different machines in a factory, where each machine has some output and cost, and we need to combine different machines together in the most effective way.

 Hill climbing and Simulated annealing implementation can be found in the Python library Solid.
 Linear programming solutions can be implemented using SciPy or PuLP.

 The idea behind Support vector machines is to find a hyperplane (in 2D that means finding a line) that can separate different groups of items.
 We are usually trying to find the one that represents the largest separation between the groups.
-Again SVM can be used also for classification as well as regression and it is especially useful when the data is not linearly-separable and we cannot use a simpler method.
+Again SVM can also be used for classification as well as regression, and it is especially useful when the data is not linearly-separable.

-Reinforcement learning is learning with an environment where an agent performs actions, gets rewards or penalties and tries to achieve a cumulative reward.
-This way the agent learns by trial and error.
+Reinforcement learning is learning with an environment where an agent performs actions, gets rewards or penalties, and tries to achieve a cumulative reward.
+This way, the agent learns by trial and error.
 An example of this would be a robot trying to learn how to walk.
-Markov Decision Process is a model for decision-making, representing states, actions and their rewards.
-Q learning is an example of reinforcement learning algorithm.
+Markov Decision Process is a model for decision-making, representing states, actions, and their rewards.
+Q learning is an example of a reinforcement learning algorithm.

-Neutral networks are computing systems that map number of inputs to outputs based on the structure and parameters of the network which is based on highly connected processing elements called neurons.
+Neural networks are computing systems that map a number of inputs to outputs based on the structure and parameters of the network, which is based on highly connected processing elements called neurons.
 Neural networks are typically organized into layers.
 They can be used to model complex relationships between inputs and outputs or to find patterns in data.
-The most important neural networks are Deep networks, Convolutional neural networks (CNN) and Recurrent neural networks (RNN).
+The most important neural networks are Deep networks, Convolutional neural networks (CNN), and Recurrent neural networks (RNN).

 Gradient descent is an algorithm for minimizing loss when training neural networks.
-Gradient is basically a direction that will lead to decreasing loss.
-In gradient descent we first pick some random weights for each of the inputs and then repeatedly calculate gradient of the loss function on all data points, updating the chosen weights.
+The gradient is basically a direction that will lead to decreasing loss.
+In gradient descent, we first pick some random weights for each of the inputs and then repeatedly calculate the gradient of the loss function on all data points, updating the chosen weights.
 There are some variations of gradient descent such as Stochastic gradient descent or Mini-batch gradient descent.

 Multi-layer neural networks are networks with at least one hidden layer.
 Deep networks are networks with multiple hidden layers.
 Deep learning is about training deep networks.

 Backpropagation in deep learning is a technique to train a neural network with hidden layers.
 As before, we first pick random weights for each of the inputs.
-Then we repeatedly calculate error for the output layer and for every layer (starting with output layer), we propagate error back one layer and update the weights.
+Then we repeatedly calculate the error for the output layer, and for every layer (starting with output layer), we propagate the error back one layer and update the weights.

-Convolutional neural networks are networks that use convolution which basically means that we are looking at neighboring data in order to reduce the size of the network (say from an image 100×100 pixels we create several feature maps 10×10, one for shape, one for red color, one for blue color etc.).
-The classic application of CNNs is in analyzing images, but there is wide application for them from recommender systems to natural language processing.
+Convolutional neural networks are networks that use convolution which means that we are looking at neighboring data to reduce the size of the network (say from an image 100×100 pixels we create several feature maps 10×10, one for the shape, one for the red color, one for the blue color, etc.).
+The classic application of CNNs is in analyzing images, but there is a wide application for them, from recommender systems to natural language processing.